iotaledger/bee-rfcs/text/0028-bee-storage/0022-bee-storage.md

 #[derive(Copy, Clone, Debug, Eq, PartialEq, Hash)]
 pub struct MilestoneHash(u64);
 impl MilestoneHash {
-    pub fn is_genesis(&self) -> bool {
+    //Returns true if the milestone is the genesis of the Tangle pub fn is_genesis(&self) -> bool {
         unimplemented!()
     }